 A hat trick in the 3-2 win over Valencia in September was another highlight, as was his three assists against Levante in a 4-1 triumph back in January, but the Argentine was unable to make an impact in the Copa defeat to Madrid or in the Champions League quarterfinal exit to Atletico.

 Neymar has taken his fair share of criticism in his debut campaign at Camp Nou, but the Brazilian has had plenty of memorable moments as well for the Catalan club in 2013-14.

 The 22-year-old's first goal for Barca gave the Blaugrana a trophy as Martino's men edged out Atletico on away goals in the Spanish Supercopa.
-Neymar netted in a 1-1 draw at home to Atleti in the Champions League too and is the only Barcelona player to score against Diego Simeone's side in five meetings this term.
+Neymar netted in a 1-1 draw at home to Atleti in the Champions League too and is the only Barcelona player to score against Diego Simeone's side in five meetings this season.

-Another highlight was his hat-trick in the 6-1 Champions League thrashing of Celtic in December and, overall, Neymar (currently injured) has hit 15 goals from 40 games in his first season at Camp Nou.
+Another highlight was his hat trick in the 6-1 Champions League thrashing of Celtic in December and, overall, Neymar (currently injured) has hit 15 goals from 40 games in his first season at Camp Nou.

 Alexis Sanchez looks set to leave Barcelona this summer, but many fans of the Catalan club are unhappy at his proposed sale after what has been the Chilean's best season yet at Camp Nou.

-Largely ignored for the big games later on in the season, Alexis played only a peripheral part as Barca lost out in the Champions League and the final of the Copa del Rey, but finishes the season with his best numbers since moving to the Catalan club in 2011: 52 games, 20 goals and 15 assists.
+Largely ignored for the big games later in the season, Alexis played only a peripheral part as Barca lost out in the Champions League and the final of the Copa del Rey, but finishes the season with his best numbers since moving to the Catalan club in 2011: 52 games, 20 goals and 15 assists.